 Recently, a reader of this blog wrote to ask if I have any tips on how to make a move less stressful and more organized.
-Boy, do I, and I’m surprised I haven’t shared them before now.
-Between moving around in search of a better rental rate in my single days, and life as a military wife, I’ve moved over twenty times as an adult!
+Absolutely!
+Between moving around in search of a better rental rate in my single days, and life as a military wife, I’ve moved over twenty times as an adult.

-If you’ve got a move planned for your future, here’s my advice about how to make a move less stressful.
-I’ll be following it again myself, though at a much slower pace.
+If you’ve got a move planned for your future, here’s my advice.

 How To Make A Move Less Stressful

 1. Start a Binder

 Moving involves a lot of information.
 If you’re just starting the process, you’ll want a place to create a wish list of what you’re looking for in your new home.

 Use your binder to make notes as you tour homes, so you can compare them to your wish list.
 Take photos both inside and out, including the yard.
 These pictures will help you consider whether a place will need renovation or repairs, and help you negotiate a better price.